shahkeval0101/task-manager-api/README.md

 14. logout. <br>
 15. logout all user. <br>

-## Postman Steps
 ## Setting up postman for first time
-For sign up /users req
+1. For sign up /users req
-Create environment - setup authToken variable
+2. Create environment - setup authToken variable
-In global setup the heroku url
+3. In global setup the heroku url
-Create Collection and add request /users - POST method and {{url}} variable Write test script to automate authToken
+4. Create Collection and add request /users - POST method and {{url}} variable
+5. Write test script to automate authToken
-Add body
+6. Add body
-Click on collection add authorization as bearer token and value as {{authToken}}
+7. Click on collection add authorization as bearer token and value as {{authToken}}
-Put every authorization in params as inherit from parent Also write tests in login request
+8. Put every authorization in params as inherit from parent
+9. Also write tests in login request